markbrennand/force-framework/source/injection/README.md

 ## Initialisation
 The registry may be initialised either programmatically or through the _Binding__c_ custom object.
 ### Programmatic Initialisation
-The _Injection.add()_ methods can be called to add a binding to the registry.
+The _Injection.bind()_ methods can be called to add a binding to the registry.
 If an application requires a default registry to be setup, the application must call these methods to add the bindings.

 The following snippet taken from _example/injection/classes/BindingInitalisation.cls_ shows the initialisation of